FREE SHIPPING on orders of $85 or more

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Rowbotham include Robottom, Roebottom, Rowbottom, Rowebottom, Robotham, Roebotham, Rowbotham, Rowebotham, Rowbarton, Roebarton, Rowebarton, Rowbothan, Roebothan, Rowbottam, Rowebottam and many more.

 This web page shows only a small excerpt of our Rowbotham research.
-Another 271 words (19 lines of text) covering the years 1520, 1560, and 1710 are included under the topic Early Rowbotham History in all our PDF Extended History products.
+Another 271 words (19 lines of text) covering the years 1520, 1560, and 1710 are included under the topic Early Rowbotham History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Rowbotham Notables in all our PDF Extended History products.
+More information is included under the topic Early Rowbotham Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Rowbotham were among these contributors, for they have been located in early North American records: George Robotham who settled in Jamaica in 1762; William Robotham arrived in New York in 1679; Anne Robotham arrived in Pennsylvania in 1683; William Henry Robothan arrived in Pennsylvania in 1881.